tsaie79/vk-cmd/README.md

     - Docker command of binding volumes: `docker -v $HOME/hostpipe:/path/to/pipeline/in/container`.
     - Notice that some resources bind `$HOME` automatically; thus one doesn't need to bind pipeline if it's located under `$HOME`. (see Columns 2 and 3 in Table 1)

-- Set unique env variable `$JOBNAME`.
-This sets the name of worker node in Kubernetes cluster, and it is used for job pod names that must be unique.
+- Set unique env variable `$NODENAME`.
+This sets the name of worker node in Kubernetes cluster, and it must be unique.
-    - Convey env variables to a docker container, e.g. `docker -e JOBNAME="vk-xxx"` (vk-xxx is required, but xxx can be any string)
+    - Convey env variables to a docker container, e.g. `docker -e NODENAME="vk-xxx"` (vk-xxx is required, but xxx can be any string)
     - Notice that some resources allow a container to share env variables with its host. (see Column 5 in Table 1)